Fish fin: Ray-fins

 Ray-finned fishes form a class of bony fishes called Actinopterygii.
 Their fins contain spines or rays.
 A fin may contain only spiny rays, only soft rays, or a combination of both.
 (Note: In common parlance, "fin ray" may refer to both spiny rays and soft rays, but is sometimes used to specifically signify soft rays.)
 If both are present, the spiny rays are always anterior.
 Spines are generally stiff and sharp.
 Rays are generally soft, flexible, segmented, and may be branched.
 This segmentation of rays is the main difference that separates them from spines; spines may be flexible in certain species, but they will never be segmented.

 Spines have a variety of uses.
-In catfish, they are used as a form of defense; many catfish have the ability to lock their spines outwards.
+In catfish, they are used as a form of defence; many catfish have the ability to lock their spines outwards.
 Triggerfish also use spines to lock themselves in crevices to prevent them being pulled out.

 Lepidotrichia are usually composed of bone, but those of early osteichthyans - such as Cheirolepis - also had dentine and enamel.
 They are segmented and appear as a series of disks stacked one on top of another.
 They may have been derived from dermal scales.
 The genetic basis for the formation of the fin rays is thought to be genes coded for the production of certain proteins.
 It has been suggested that the evolution of the tetrapod limb from lobe-finned fishes is related to the loss of these proteins.